Nieves v. Bartlett (Decision May 28, 2019)

-Can Bartlett claim he was arrested in retaliation for exercising his First Amendment rights even if the police had probable cause to arrest?
+Bartlett’s claim that he was arrested in retaliation for speaking out fails because police had probable cause to arrest him.

 Russell Bartlett was attending the Arctic Man ski and snowmobile race festival in Alaska.
-The festival is known for lots of drinking and partying.
+The festival is known for drinking and partying.

 Shortly thereafter, Bartlett observed Trooper Weight questioning a teenager.
 Bartlett believed that the trooper could not question the teenager without a parent or guardian present, so he approached Trooper Weight to interfere.
 According to Trooper Weight, Bartlett was hostile and aggressive.
 Sergeant Nieves then approached to assist and a physical altercation ensued between Bartlett and the troopers.
 The troopers aggressively took Bartlett down and arrested him for harassment and other charges.